 This is something that really needs to be thought of ahead of your move, as it’s a lot more difficult when you’re abroad.
 Of course, it’s pretty sensible to save as much as you can before moving, and there may be a period of financial uncertainty if you’re looking to find a new job in your new country.
 Other considerations need to include having some funds back home for anything you may need, savings, paying off any debts, and of course converting money for any funds you might need to send home.

 What are your tips for moving abroad?
-I’d love to know what would help you.
+I’d love to know what would help others heading off to live overseas.